avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 - [ ] Information for selection of control regions
   - [x] NUTS 3 in the same NUTS 2 region
   - [ ] Are they going to change in time? (dynamic set of controls?)
 NO
-  - [ ] Discard Rhrine-Ruhr area as a control
+  - [x] Discard Rhrine-Ruhr area as a control
-  - [ ] Create "distance to nearest LEZ" for each treatment region
+  - [x]
-- [ ] Create a list of possible controls for each treated city
+- [ ] Create a **list of possible controls** for each treated city
-  - [ ] Bound overall differences in levels of predictive variables (maximum and minimum)
+  - [ ] Bound overall differences in levels of predictive variables pre-intervention (maximum and minimum)
     - [ ] Restrict big relative or absolute differences in controls?
-    - [ ] Remove "rural" NUTS regions?
+    - [ ] Remove "rural" NUTS regions? (or those with different pop densities?)
+    - [ ] Remove very south-european / meditarranian economies?
-  - [ ] Restrict cities outside 50-100km of a LEZ AND outside the same NUTS2 region (+ unite the Rhine-Ruhr area)
+  - [x] Restrict cities outside 50-100km of a LEZ AND outside the same NUTS2 region (+ unite the Rhine-Ruhr area)
 - [ ] Review it is ready for analysis (clean and meaningful)
   - [ ] Re-run code to get data from Eurostat

 INTERMEDIATE TASK

-- [ ] Pull together a sketch of the outline and skeleton of the ideas on how to structure the paper with small resumes or ideas for him to criticize.
+- [ ] Pull together a **sketch of the outline** and skeleton of the ideas on how to structure the paper with small resumes or ideas for him to criticize.

 START ANALYSIS